 Seafarers UK gives grants to Maritime Youth organisations and projects where the focus is on providing young people with the training needed for a potential career at sea.
 A major beneficiary of Seafarers UK’s funding is the Marine Society & Sea Cadets.

-Marine Engineering Pathway for young people – a Centenary project
+Marine Engineering Pathway Project to inspire young people

 Bursary support for cadetship